joaooneta/codeigniter-user-crud/README.md

 # codeigniter-user-crud

-Develop a CRUD application for the User entity using the CodeIgniter framework as an assignment for the undergraduate course.
+Development of a CRUD application for the User entity using the CodeIgniter framework as an assignment for the undergraduate course.